timescale/docs/promscale/recommendations/config-recomm.md

 *   `checkpoint_timeout=15min` - when a lot of data is ingested, increase the checkpoint timeout to reduce the input/output pressure.
-*   `bgwriter_delay=10ms` - the background writer needs to be active to reduce delays.
-*   `bgwriter_lru_maxpages=100000` - increase the number of pages a background writer can handle, to make it more efficient.
 *   `max_wal_size` - set it to a high enough value so that the checkpoint is triggered by the timeout setting, much before the `max_wal_size` is reached.
 *   `synchronous_commit=off` - this does not cause data corruption or inconsistency.
 However, in case of a crash, some of the most recent data points could be lost.
 For a monitoring observability use case, it's a reasonable trade-off to increase ingest performance.
+* `shared_buffers` - set it to at least 50% of available memory, we tried to estimate it for metrics ingestion,  see [Promscale Resource recommendations guide][promscale-resource-recommendations].

 <highlight type="important">
 Make sure that the maximum latency between the